 The people of the Alps mainly rely on farming as their source of livelihood.
 However, due to increased tourism and industrialisation, pollution in the air and water has now increased, along with the destruction of forests and slope erosion.

 MadagascarMadagascar is the fourth largest island in the world and was originally part of Africa, but it detached from the continent about 50 million years ago.
 The island is bathed with lagoons, coral beaches, pristine rivers, and mountainous massifs.

-With its isolation, it has supported an abundant and diverse wildlife that includes the legendary “living fossil” called Coelacanth.
-Now, the wildlife it struggles to protect are declining due to destruction of natural habitats and deliberate killing.
+With its isolation, it has supported abundant and diverse wildlife that includes the legendary “living fossil” called Coelacanth.
+Now, the wildlife it struggles to protect is declining due to the destruction of natural habitats and deliberate killing.

 Glacier National ParkAs the centre of one of the most untouched and vast ecosystems in North America, Glacier National Park consists alpine lakes, grizzly bears, mountain goats and rocky peaks.

 Protected and preserved to this day, Glacier National Park continues to wow visitors from around the world.
 However, like all other parks in the world, Glacier is also in peril as it struggles against air pollution, global warming, and outside threats mainly due to industrialisation, and perhaps, even a lack of funding to protect its integrity.